Shujaat Khan: Performing career

 Shujaat Husain Khan gave his first concert at the age of 6 at Jehangir Art Gallery, Mumbai.
 Shujaat Hussain Khan has performed at numerous music festivals in India and has traveled around the world performing in Asia, Africa, North America and Europe.
-This includes Sawai Gandharva Sangeet Mahotsav, Pandit Jitendra Abhisheki Sangeet Samaroha, Maitra Mahotsav, etc.
+This includes Sawai Gandharva Sangeet Mahotsav, Pandit Jitendra Abhisheki Sangeet Samaroha, Maitra Mahotsav.
+Shujaat Khan appeared in a program called Classical Studio under the Saregama label.

-His approach to rhythm is largely intuitive, fresh and spontaneous, always astonishing his audiences.
-He is also known for his exceptional voice, which he uses for singing folk songs, including the album Lajo Lajo, as well as poetry, as in Hazaron Khwaishen.
+His approach to rhythm is largely intuitive, fresh and spontaneous, always astonishing his audiences like his father, Vilayat Khan.
+He is also known for his exceptional voice, which he uses for singing folk songs, including the album Lajo Lajo (1995), as well as poetry, as in Hazaron Khwahishen.

 Shujaat Khan was featured in the concerts celebrating India's 60th anniversary of independence in 2007, and performed at the Carnegie Hall, New York City with the Iranian musician Kayhan Kalhor Paramount Theater, Seattle, and Meyers Symphony Theater, Dallas.
 In a special performance, he also played at the United Nations in the Assembly Hall, Geneva.

 His memorable appearances include performance at the Royal Albert Hall in London, Royce Hall in Los Angeles and Congress Hall in Berlin.
 In the summer of 1999, he was the featured soloist with the Edmonton Symphony Orchestra in Canada.
 His collaboration with different genres of music has been a very strong point as is evidenced by the enormously successful Indo-Persian venture, Ghazal.
 Their album, The Rain, was nominated for a Grammy award in 2004.

 In January 2000, the Boston Herald listed Shujaat Khan, along with luminaries like Seiji Ozawa and Luciano Pavarotti among the top 25 upcoming cultural events for the year.

-He has been invited as visiting faculty at the Dartington School of Music in England, the University of Washington in Seattle, and at UCLA.
+He has been invited as visiting faculty at the Dartington School of Music in England, the University of Washington in Seattle, and at UCLA, Los Angeles.

-He is also known as a fearless collaborator, lately having done wide-ranging concerts with artists as diverse as Karsh Kale to a successful Jugalbandi with pioneer Hindustani vocalist Ustad Rashid Khan.
+He is also known as a fearless collaborator, lately having done wide-ranging concerts with artists as diverse as Karsh Kale to a successful 'Jugalbandi' with pioneer Hindustani vocalist Ustad Rashid Khan.
 One of the best remembered collaborations of the year 2009-2010 happens to be Melange.
 Featuring Tim Ries on the saxophone, Kevin Hays on the piano, Karsh Kale on percussion, Katayoun Goudarzi on vocals, Ustaad Shujaat Khan on sitar, Karl Peters on bass and Yogesh Samsi on tabla, Melange (band) has toured extensively across India.

 Ustad Shujaat Khan has recently tied up with Inroom Records, a Mumbai-based experimental / fusion label and artist management company, to handle his collaborative work.

-He collaborated in 2014 Persian traditional music album Beyond Any Form.
+He collaborated in 2014 on Persian traditional music album Beyond Any Form.